 On 1 April 2019, HMRC issued guidance on how to calculate and report the PAYE and NIC due on these payments.
 Manually calculate deductions due on the loan charge covers both existing and former employees and considers the wider impact on the apprenticeship levy.

 The 5 April 2019 charge arises where, broadly, an individual has received a loan or credit since 6 April 1999 from a third party in connection with their employment.
-Read more on guidance from HMRC on reporting disguised remuneration loans but if you are in any doubt please contact Caroline Harwood or your usual Crowe tax advisor.
+Read more on guidance from HMRC on reporting disguised remuneration loans but if you are in any doubt please contact your usual Crowe tax advisor.

 Insights and news